factore/forge/lib/forge/doc/update_to_rails4_notes.md

 * I haven't run any of the tests yet, so that may be a big ugly surprise too!
 * I'm not actually receiving any emails from my test site (e.g. when I test delayed job sending of dispatches or when I am subscribed to comments).
 Not entirely sure why.
+* test the "send to group" part of ForgePress - there were some changes that may have altered its behaviour

 Second Priority To-Do: